 What to do to stay comfortable on a road trip (whilst in the car)

 In order to stay comfortable on a road trip in the car, there are many things you can do along the way.
-Offer each passenger a handheld fan as well as a kit for freshening up at rest stops (include wipes, tissues, and a toothbrush).
+Offer each passenger a handheld fan as well as a kit for freshening up at rest stops (including wipes, tissues, and a toothbrush).
 To relieve stress, do regular breathing exercises, and keep the car cool by having the windows open.
 Opt for relaxing, and low-volume music.

 - Try out a breathing exercise